Walton Hall, Warwickshire

 Today, the adjacent 1860s stable block (Grade II listed) is a time-share accommodation, which is not linked to the 1980s incident.

 Walton Hall was featured in Series 5 of the BBC comedy Keeping Up Appearances.
 In the episode, titled "The Rolls-Royce", Hyacinth and Richard drive a showroom car to Walton Hall.

+A time-share at the hall was awarded as Bully's Star Prize in an early 1980s episode of the Central Television darts and quiz programme Bullseye, consisting of one week every year for 25 years.
+The prize could be exchanged for an equivalent at a time-share at one of several locations around the world, including the Americas and Australia.